huynm/Weather-Nab/README.md

 # Weather Nab

+## NOTE
+This project is compatible with Xcode 13.0 (13A233) only.
+Xcode 12 and Swift verion less than 5.5 does not have automatic Codable conformance for enums with associated values, which will cause compile errors

 ## Installation
 Checkout the repo, open in Xcode, then depends on what you want to do:
 - Run the app: select the App target and run (menu Product > Run)